Before registering with us, please read our:

 Who do you help?

 The VRF provides crisis grants for people who are:

 Applications should only be made to us as a last resort.
 The VRF has a strict daily budget that is oversubscribed.
 As it is a crisis fund, we will only approve applications where a grant will alleviate or prevent homelessness or assist those that are vulnerably housed.
 We do not make grants to simply reduce financial burden.

 For more details, please read the VRF grant making policy.

 We only accept applications from paid frontline workers providing support to people who are experiencing homelessness or vulnerable housing.

-A frontline worker includes staff working in the Voluntary, Statutory and Public Sectors undertaking diverse roles including Resettlement or Outreach Workers, Supported Housing Officers, Mental Health Teams, Drug and Alcohol Support, GP’s, Probation, Social Workers, Prison In-Reach Workers, Police, Nurses, other Health professionals.
+A frontline worker includes staff working in the Voluntary, Statutory and Public Sectors undertaking diverse roles including Resettlement or Outreach Workers, CAB advisers, Supported Housing Officers, Mental Health Teams, Drug and Alcohol Support, GP’s, Probation, Social Workers, Prison In-Reach Workers, Police, or Health professionals.

 Why can't people apply for a grant directly themselves?